 Getting Started with crochet blankets

 At first it felt awful and I hated it.
 I didn’t know how to hold the hook, my Mum went waaaaay too fast (bless her) and it just didn’t make any sense to me.
-Fortunately I had the time and energy to persevere and slowly but surely it came to me.
+Fortunately, I had the time and energy to persevere and slowly but surely it came to me.
 My muscle memory started to kick in and those tight awkward chains started to flow and I could finally work my stitches into them without having a massive argument with them!

 I would say it took at least 4 or 5 blankets for me to feel comfortable with my technique so don’t despair, it will happen!
-It’s like anything in life where practise makes perfect and all that jazz.
+It’s like anything in life where practice makes perfect and all that jazz.

 So my best advice for anyone starting out learning to crochet is to be kind to yourself.
 Don’t beat yourself up if your first few (or more than a few) attempts don’t work out.
 Keep going.
 It will happen.